whitwort/courseR/README.md

 3. Separation in the build workflow between an intermediate page rendering step and the final website building step to allow templates to make use of site-wide information (for example, to build global tables of contents).

 4. Smart(ish) caches between builds.
 The default Knitr caching mechanism caches the results of chunk blocks, re-runing blocks if the code in them changes.
 Unfortunately, there's no way to automatically invalidate these caches when external files they depend upon change.
-Instead of using R object chunk-caches, courseR caches the each output that is rendered by RMarkdown.
+Instead of using R object chunk-caches, courseR caches the output that is rendered by RMarkdown.
 If source files or data they depend upon change, all associated output files are re-rendered; if templates or configuration settings for a particular output target change, only these files are re-rendered.

 ## Getting started